gingerfocus/zaffi/README.md

 # TODO
 Currently, the compiler does not unroll these functions the same way it does in rust and cpp.
 I dont know why.

+Also I want to make it easier for you to name the types used here if you want to store them in a struct.
+To do this I want to try to get rid of the `zf.Iterator` wrapper and put the function argument first.

+I also want to remove the things without a ctx, it just doesnt make sense.